Scaling coastal engineering projects with Inductiva API

 However, the search for an optimal breakwater they needed to scale even further their infrastructure.
 Here, Inductiva API allowed researchers to scale up and accelerate their exploration, by running simulations simultaneously over multiple high-performance machines.
 From the comfort of their local computer, researchers could launch multiple machines and ran their simulations in parallel.

 Let’s break down the performance of the hardware in numbers.
-The following table shows the time a single simulation takes to run for different hardware infrastructures.
+The following table shows the time a single simulation takes to run for different hardware options.
 To highlight the versatility of Inductiva API we include the times for several different machines that are available to the user:

 Workers Simulation Time